Contract or Part-Time: Is one a smarter way to income?

 - You receive a W-2 at tax time.

 Independent contractors might also go by the titles of freelancers or consultants.
-If these criteria apply to your position, you are likely to be an independent contractor.
+If these criteria apply to your position, you're likely to be an independent contractor.

 - You provide services for multiple companies or individuals.